Antifa (United States): Analyses and studies

-The CSIS database was updated in October 2020 to include the suspected killing of Aaron Danielson by Michael Reinoehl.
-In September 2020, when the investigation was still ongoing, Brian Levin said that if Reinoehl was implicated, it would mark the first case in recent history of an antifa supporter being charged with homicide.
-Reinoehl was charged by Portland police with second-degree murder and was later was shot and killed by a federally led fugitive task force near Lacey, Washington.
+In September 2020, the U.S. Department of Justice had not charged any left-wing groups in connection with civil unrest and extremism experts reiterated that far-right organized groups posed a greater threat of violence than antifa.
+Josh Lipowsky, a senior research analyst with the Counter Extremism Project, stated that "the decentralized antifa movement poses a lesser threat than the better organized groups on the far right."
+In October 2020, the CSIS database was updated to include the suspected killing of Aaron Danielson by Michael Reinoehl on September 3, 2020.
+When the investigation was still ongoing, Brian Levin said that if Reinoehl was implicated, it would mark the first case in recent history of an antifa supporter being charged with homicide.
+Reinoehl was charged by Portland police with second-degree murder and was later shot and killed by a federally led fugitive task force near Lacey, Washington.
 Reinoehl self-identified as antifa but was not associated with Rose City Antifa or the Portland-based anti-fascist organization Popular Mobilization.

-Voice of America, a US state-owned international radio broadcaster, summarized a report by researchers associated with Rutgers University as stating that "far-left movements such as antifa, while decentralized and seen as less lethal than their counterparts on the far right, are just as capable of turning peaceful protests into violent confrontations with law enforcement".
-According to Voice of America, "the Justice Department has not charged any left-wing groups in connection with the civil unrest, and extremism experts say while the threat of violence from antifa is real, organized groups on the far right pose a greater threat of violence."
-Josh Lipowsky, a senior research analyst with the Counter Extremism Project, stated that "the decentralized antifa movement poses a lesser threat than the better organized groups on the far right."